Manual Testing vs Automation Testing: How to optimize for testing & costs

-To get the best results in Manual Testing, one needs a QA tester who has an eye for detail and having a proactive approach.
-Manual testing can deliver high performance when the tester (be it a developer or a QA engineer or Product Managers or Designers) exhibits a multidimensional approach and has a better sense of understanding for technical and business use case aspects of the website & app.
+To get the best results in Manual Testing, one needs a QA tester who has an eye for detail and a proactive approach.
+Manual testing can deliver high performance when the tester (be it a developer, QA engineer, Product Manager, or Designer) exhibits a multidimensional approach and has a deeper understanding of technical and business use case aspects of the website & app.

 It best suits the areas where it involves testing functionalities and business usability like

 To make your Manual Testing comprehensive tools like BrowserStack Live can help with access to 3000+ real devices and browsers.